Souldefier22/Capstone-Journal/README.md

 Worked on the Project Proposal
 Came up with tasks for each stage of the project including the front-end, back-end, and blacklist features

+2/11/2022

+Filled out the project proposal
+  Created a Gantt and Pertt chart for the report
+    listed the tasks out by weeks for the project Filled out itemized budgets
+  Filled out safety concerns
+  Cpmpleted the economic analysis
+Worked on filling out the weekly meeting report